Creating a Master’s Dissertation Title

 is already biased towards the results.
 In the same way:

 “An evaluation into the success of TESLA Automotive”

 is also biased.
 Start with a neutral title, and allow your dissertation to prove the failure or success from the literature review, the analysis, the discussion and the conclusions.
-Remember, that although the News Media can use provocative titles, and social media encourages clicks by using startling headlines, the dissertation is an academic document, and needs to be presented from a neutral viewpoint.
+Remember, that News Media can and will use provocative titles.
+Social media encourages clicks by using startling headlines.
+The dissertation is an academic document, and needs to be presented from a neutral viewpoint.

 Examples of Master’s Dissertation Titles

 I have a downloadable list of titles that I have supervised.
 I am not commenting here on if these titles are suitable.
 After all, students can listen to, and then choose not to take my advice!
 Many of these titles were taken from initial proposals, and are not the final submitted title of a dissertation.
 The list can be found on my resources download page.

 Refining a project title requires you to think about the verb, the correct use of academic language, be not too long, include no acronyms, and be careful to avoid bias.
 Hopefully this blog with give you some ideas about the format of a dissertation title.